threenine/Threenine.Data/docs/getting-started.md

             services.AddMvc();
         }
 ```
-We can use any of the Entity Framework Core supported database drivers, in the example about we made use of PostgreSql.

 Once the Dependency Injection has been configured.
 You can now simply make use of the Unit of Work to access your
 repositories via Dependency Injection.